 One of the best ways to support Reno’s growing Hispanic and Latino population is to experience the culture and community through authentic cuisine, and personal connections and experiences.
-Wells Avenue is a thriving business district that many Hispanic and Latino businesses call home.
 From Wells Avenue to downtown Reno and beyond, show your love and support to some of these local businesses.

 Anna’s Taqueria on Wonder Street serves a menu of tacos and other specialties packed with delicious and authentic flavors, with vegetarian options included.
 Choose the “all-you-can eat” tacos option or a special combination dish and pair it with your favorite Mexican beer or michelada.
 In the warmer months, their outdoor patio seating is perfect on a sunny day.